 The space provides cage and kennel-free daycare.
 They strive to be Austin's #1 destination for dogs and their owners.

-It you like dogs and believe that future belongs to specialized coworkings (female only, rural spaces), launching a pet friendly enterprise may become your USP.
+It you like dogs and believe that future belongs to niche-specific coworkings (female only, rural spaces), launching a pet friendly enterprise may become your USP (unique sales proposition).
 As you see, there are several options for you to choose from.